by Buz Wolfe

 Last week, Wolfe & Company Realtors celebrated its 30th Anniversary.
 Several people have asked me what has changed and what has not.
 I reflected on this for a bit and felt like I was in a good position to answer that question.

 In 1986, we had a Carlisle Association of Realtors.
 It consisted of about 200 members.
 We also had our own Carlisle Multi-List, owned by all of the local Brokers.
-These days, of course, we belong to the Greater Harrisburg Association of Realtors and participate in its Central Penn Multi-List.
+These days, of course, we belong to the Greater Harrisburg Association of Realtors and participate in its Bright Multiple Listing Service.
 Now, there are about 400 agents or so who are actively engaged in the real estate business within the Carlisle Area.